 Creatine and PCOS: Benefits of Creatine for Women

 Polycystic ovarian syndrome happens to 1 in 10 women and can even result in infertility.
 The condition creates instability in hormonal and blood sugar levels.
 Women suffer from a lack of ovulation due to high estrogen levels and other hormones.

 However, treatment and medicines are available to keep the condition under control.
 This would also mean a change in lifestyle and diet.

 So, where do creatine supplements stand in this case?
 Can regular creatine dose impact PCOS?

 The research is still inconclusive whether creatine can enhance the effects of PCOS medicines or worsen the condition.
-Doctors do prescribe supplements and vitamins for treatment, even a nutrient supplement therapy.
-Protein-rich dietary supplements, even creatine, can commonly interfere with different treatments and medicines.
+Doctors prescribe supplements and vitamins for treatment, even a nutrient supplement therapy.
+Protein-rich dietary supplements, even creatine, can commonly interfere with treatments and medicines.

 PCOS is a strictly endocrinological issue, and most medicines are used to regulate hormones.
 Therefore, creatine might have little or no effect on the treatment.

 However, consult your doctor to decide whether you can take creatine for muscle gain while under PCOS treatment.

 Some evidence suggests that creatine may have potential benefits for insulin sensitivity.
 Insulin resistance is a condition in which the body becomes less sensitive to the effects of insulin, which can lead to high blood sugar levels and an increased risk of type 2 diabetes.

 One study found that supplementing with creatine may improve insulin sensitivity in women with polycystic ovary syndrome (PCOS), a common hormonal disorder associated with insulin resistance.